 What can I substitute for cream?

-If you are avoid dairy for healthy or any other reasons, you can safely use a plant based alternative like Soya single cream.
+If you are avoid dairy for any reason, you can safely use a plant based alternative like Soya single cream.
 The one made by Alpro is our family’s favourite.

 - 1 tbsp olive oil